igamenovoer/brand-name-gen/README.md

 # Brand Name Generator

-A tool to generate unique and creative brand names for commercials and marketing campaigns.
+Generate unique, memorable brand names from seed keywords.
+Includes a simple Python API and a CLI for quick use.

 ## Overview